algorandfoundation/xGov/Proposals/xgov-72.md

 Based on my research, I have discovered the Algorand account that is related to the Algorand Inc.
 Please bear in mind that my findings may not be 100% accurate, since there is no transparency report to verify them.

-The reason why I am requesting more Algo than my previous xgov proposal (xgov-19) is the lower $ price of Algo.
+The reason why I am requesting more Algo than my initial xgov proposal is the lower $ price of Algo.

 I will be available for feedback from the community in order to improve or add more charts to the dashboard.